 The principle aim of our school is simple.
 Can we turn teenager’s ‘lights on’ to craft?
-It is a simple, grass roots objective.

 Other blog posts on how the school was set up can be found below.
 If you are a furniture maker and would like to set up a school yourself, we’d be delighted to invite you here to meet our course manager and course tutors and share what we’ve learned so far.